danchanka/docusaurustest/docs/LSFUS/Access_to_an_internal_system_INTERNAL_FORMULA_.md

-# lsFusionAccess to an internal system (INTERNAL, FORMULA)
+---

-# Access to an internal system (INTERNAL, FORMULA)
+title: 'Access to an internal system (INTERNAL, FORMULA)'
+---

 *Java interaction*